MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-on-off-shift-presence.md

 > [!IMPORTANT]
 > Effective December 31, 2019, Microsoft StaffHub will be retired.
 We’re building StaffHub capabilities into Microsoft Teams.
 Today, Teams includes the Shifts app for schedule management and additional capabilities will roll out over time.
 StaffHub will stop working for all users on December 31, 2019.
 Anyone who tries to open StaffHub will be shown a message directing them to download Teams.
 To learn more, see [Microsoft StaffHub to be retired](microsoft-staffhub-to-be-retired.md).

 Presence in Microsoft Teams indicates a user's current availability and status to other users.
 The presence of Firstline Workers is often less predictable than other staff as their working hours are typically not the same each day.
-As an admin, you can configure Teams to show shift-based presence states for the Firstline Workers in your organization to indicate when they are on and off shift.
-With shift-based presence, you can also set up a custom message that's displayed to Firstline Workers when they access Teams when off shift.
+As an admin, you can configure Teams to show a set of shift-based presence states for the Firstline Workers in your organization to indicate when they are on and off shift.

-The shift-based presence states&mdash;**Off shift**, **On shift**, **Busy**&mdash;are different than the [default presence states](../../presence-admins.md) in Teams.
-With these two sets of presence states, you can customize the experience for people in your organization based on their role.
+These shift-based presence states&mdash;**Off shift**, **On shift**, **Busy**&mdash;are separate from the [default set of presence states](../../presence-admins.md) in Teams.
+With these two sets of presence states, you can customize the experience for users based on their role.

+With shift-based presence, you can also manage access to Teams when Firstline Workers are off shift.
+You can set up a custom message to say they won't be compensated for time spent on Teams.
+Firstline Workers must acknowledge this message before they can access Teams.

 ## Shift-based presence

 |App configured |User configured  |More information  |
 |---------|---------|---------|